liufang/apns-proxy/README.md

 # apns-proxy
-A simple SSL/TLS proxy using libevent.
+A apple apns proxy using libevent.

 This is a fork of [le-proxy.c](https://github.com/libevent/libevent/blob/master/sample/le-proxy.c) from [libevent](https://github.com/libevent/libevent).